 If you’ve been enabling all along, you need to accept the fact that you’ve been hiding the person’s behavior and blaming others for behavioral changes.
 In fact, you’ve been the one enabling all along.
 If you can recall blaming others for problems that they weren’t even a part of, remedy the situation.

 It’s easier said than done, but there’s only one way to get around it: stop lying.
 It’s a sensitive subject.
 You don’t want to splash around family dirty laundry, but at the same time, you can’t make excuses.
 It’s a catch twenty-two, and every case is different.

-There’s often a fear that saying what’s on your mind is going to provoke the addict and that they’ll never come back home.
-It’s a reasonable fear, since the addict’s mind is completely dependent on their drug of choice and prone to making them irrational.
+There’s often a fear that saying what’s on your mind is going to provoke the person and that they’ll never come back home.
+It’s a reasonable fear, since the individual’s mind is completely dependent on their drug of choice and prone to making them irrational.
 In these circumstances, don’t enable; talk to an interventionist about the right way to proceed.

 Fear dictates every action when you allow it to.
 You need to think about the health of your loved one, and the potential that their addiction could prove fatal if left unchecked.
 They need help.
 You need to be brave and face the issues head on.

 If you’re prioritizing the needs of the someone over your own (or the rest of your family’s), then you’re going to suffer in multiple areas.
 They’re not going to gain anything from you covering up for them or giving them money that they’re using for drugs.
 Stop prioritizing their addiction over the rest of your life.